atsid/amd-plugins/README.md

 See http://en.wikipedia.org/wiki/.properties

+## windower.js
+This is a plugin to provide helpful utilities for cross-window work.
+It includes safe (origin restricted) postMessage capability, as well as a shared data store that sits in the topmost window but is accessible to all children (also via postMessage).

+Functions exposed are:
+- send (message): sends a JSON message to all windows managed by the topmost.
+- listen (callback): registers a callback for messages coming from any window managed by topmost.
+- unlisten(): unhooks callback for messages.
+- set (key, data): sets a data payload in the store, using a key
+- get (key, callback): requests a data payload from the store, using a key.
+Data is handed to callback when ready..

 ## TODO
-Need to move the require.js and text.js files into a lib directory so it is more clear that they are external dependencies.
+Need to move the require.js file into a lib directory so it is more clear that it is an external dependency.

 ## Compatibility
 ECMA5 compatibility is assumed - if you need to use in a legacy browser, consider a shim.